Deep-Commit/gswarm/README.md

-# Gensyn RL Swarm Supervisor
+# GSwarm - Gensyn RL Swarm Supervisor

 > **⚠️ Important Notice: This is a third-party application**
 >